rydmike/flex_color_picker/README.md

 }
 ```

 We use another `ListTile` to display a `ColorIndicator`, that we style a bit differently for this example.
 We also use its `onSelect` callback to open a dialog with another `ColorPicker`.
 Before we open the dialog we store the current `dialogPickerColor`'s color value.
 This way we can restore this color value if the user cancels the dialog.
+Put this ListTile before the previous one, first in the /column or list view, this will just ensure that it does not get hidden by the dialog on most phones.

 ```dart
   ListTile(